Convex-Dev/design/papers/performance.md

 ## Throughput

 Convex targets a peak transaction throughput of 100,000+ transactions per second.
+This is many orders of magnitude faster than traditional blockchains, and even faster than centralised payment systems such as VISA (which might typically handle in the range of 1700 TPS).
+The key to achieving this perfoamance is the sucecssive elimination of bottlenecks to performance, and choosing an architecture that makes it possible to efficiently utilise Peer resources.

 ### Staged Event Driven Architacture

-We emply a staged event-driven architecture (SEDA) to optimise throughput and ensure that expensive work is performed concurrently on different threads.
+We emply a staged event-driven architecture (SEDA) within Peers to optimise throughput and ensure that expensive work is performed concurrently on different threads.
 Hence overall throughput is maximised by maximising the throughput at each stage.

 Stages are connected with efficient in-memory queues which can easily transfer millions of events per second.
 This queue based approach helps up to manage complexity by clearly decopling the different stages and also allows for backpressure to be used to manage periods of high loads (an essential technique for high volume distributed systems).